3 Key Strategies For Paying Less Taxes In Brooklyn

 “Is it too late to switch my traditional IRA savings into a Roth IRA?”

-It's important to begin this process as soon as possible, especially if you anticipate that tax rates will rise.
+When it comes to a Roth conversion, you pay taxes on the amount you are converting into the Roth IRA.
+But it's important to begin this process as soon as possible, especially if you anticipate that tax rates will rise.

 Remember, timing is crucial: